MuhaGX/MuhaGX/README.md

 <br/>
-<b>Note:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
+<b>Note:</b> Top languages are only a metric of the languages in my public code repositories and do not reflect my experience or skill level.

 <br/>
 <br/>